By Vanessa Grant

 You’ve finally made it to the shower.
 When you’re done conditioning the hair on your head, use a little conditioner on your legs before shaving.
 It won’t dry out your skin like shaving cream or soap does.
 Conditioner is also a good idea if you’re a daredevil and shave without water.

 While it may not be the best bet for legs, shaving cream does have its uses on your head.
 If you’re into hard hair, use shaving cream instead of hair gel.
-It has tremendous hold, and will keep that Mohawk upright.
+It has tremendous hold, and will keep that mohawk hairstyle upright.

 If part of your look is chipped black nail polish, there’s something you should consider.
 Although this actually adds a step to your regiment, you should always apply a layer of clear polish under your dark one because dark polish will stain your nails.
 Then you’ll want to wear dark polish to cover the stains, which will stain your nails even more–it’s a vicious cycle.